Amberley Museum Railway: Early Days

 When the museum opened in the late 1970s a small industrial railway was envisaged, operating typical narrow gauge industrial trains.
 The first loco to arrive on site was Hibberd Simplex 1980 from the City of Chichester Sewage Works at Apuldram.
 In 1982 the Thakeham Tiles company, located a few miles from the museum, donated its entire railway system including two Hudson Hunslet locos, several wagons and some track, a new conveyor system having started operation at the works.
 The donation was on the condition the whole lot was removed over a weekend.
 This was duly accomplished.
 Today some of the Thakeham track is still in use on non-passenger parts of the line, along with one of the locos (Hunslet 3653).
 The other, Hudson Hunslet 2208 is in store, having been used as a spares donor for the museum's other Hudson Hunslet locos.
 Also in 1982, the Brockham Railway Museum in Surrey closed down and moved its entire stock to Amberley.
 This influx, including several steam locos, gave the inspiration to expand the operation to a passenger carrying line.

 The Combined Collection

 A running line was built at Amberley from 1982 to 1984 running along one side of the pit between Amberley and Brockham stations.
 The inaugural train was hauled by Polar Bear, by that time back in steam.
-The Hudson Hunslet diesels 3097 and Blue Star were stalwarts of the passenger service in the 80s, until the arrival of Motor Rail Simplex 60S prototype 11001.
+The Hunslet diesels 3097 and Blue Star were stalwarts of the passenger service in the 80s, until the arrival of Motor Rail Simplex 60S prototype 11001.
 In the mid-1980s Decauville 0-4-0WT 'Barbouilleur' entered service, and following Polar Bear's boiler being condemned around 1987, was the sole steam locomotive available until 1993.
 'Polar Bear' re-entered traffic with a new boiler in 1993, and was joined that same year by 'Peter'.
 'Townsend Hook' departed in 1995 to Eastleigh College for an ultimately ill-fated restoration attempt.